 India - Distribution and Sales ChannelsIndia - Distribution & Sales Channels

-Outsourcing logistics: In recent years, there has been increased interest from companies to improve their distribution logistics in an effort to address a fiercely competitive market.
+In recent years, there has been increased interest from companies to improve their distribution logistics to address a fiercely competitive market.
 This in turn has led to the emergence of independent distribution and logistics agencies to handle this important function.
 Marketers are increasingly outsourcing some of the key functions in the distribution and logistics areas to courier and logistics companies and searching for more efficient ways to reach the consumer.
-The courier network in India now spreads to smaller Class IV towns (defined as a town with a population less than 50,000).
+The courier network in India now spreads to smaller Class IV towns (defined as a town with a population of less than 50,000).

-Clearing and Forwarding: Most FMCG and pharmaceutical companies use clearing and forwarding (C&F) agents for distribution, with each C&F agent servicing stocks in an area, typically a state.
-It is important to note that duty structures vary among states for the same product, creating disparate pricing.
-But with the introduction of VAT at every stage from producer to end consumer, retail prices are now the same throughout India.
+Most FMCG and pharmaceutical companies use clearing and forwarding (C&F) agents for distribution, with each C&F agent servicing stocks in an area, typically a state.
+Taxes used to vary between states until the introduction in 2017 of a national value added tax, known in India as the General Service Tax (GST).
+Now, at every stage from producer to end consumer, retail prices are the same throughout India.
 With the cost of establishing warehouses extremely high, C&F agents are fast becoming the norm.
-Recently companies have been utilizing the same distribution channels for products with complementary characteristics.

 India has 13 major (national government control) and 187 minor (local state/private control) ports, but in terms of gross weight tonnage conveyed annually, Mumbai and Marmagao on the west coast, and Vishakhapatnam and Chennai along the east coast are the most important ports in India.
 Mumbai, the financial capital of the country, is very important for international cargo trade.